OpenNebula/website/content/software/installation_process/build_from_source_code/sunstone_dev.md

    ```

    {{< alert title="Important" color="success" >}}
-   Make sure to add the `moduleId` pointing to the “CustomContainersModule”, as otherwise the client will attempt loading the Component from the default `ContainersModule`{{< /alert >}}
+   Make sure to add the `moduleId` pointing to the “CustomContainersModule”, as otherwise the client will attempt to load the Component from the default `ContainersModule`{{< /alert >}}

 13. Finally we need to add a new [view configuration]({{% relref "../../../product/control_plane_configuration/graphical_user_interface/fireedge_sunstone.md#fireedge-sunstone-views" %}}), allowing us to access the /usersgroups endpoint